cfelton/alt.hdl/README.md

 Median Filter (ex5\_medfilt)
 ----------------------------
-Another filter example (give me a break).
-Well this one is slightly different.
+Another filter example (give me a break) but this one is slightly different.
 The median calculation involves a **sort**.
 Given a list/array/vector of values sort and find the middle.
 In image processing a median filter is often used to remove *noise*